 Response Text 1 Best economic attraction factor.
 2 Again - important for locals and visitors.
 3 All species need to be considered.
 Pause and watch your local birds, you can learn something.
-The birds and wildlife are already making use of the L.O.R I don't think it should be a huge 1 priority to make it easier for people to access them above normal access. priority to make it easier for people to decess them above normal decess.
+The birds and wildlife are already making use of the L.O.R I don't think it should be a huge 4 priority to make it easier for people to access them above normal access.
 Healthy bird populations are critical to balanced ecosystems.
 In addition, birders make up a growing number of recreators who are low impact, high income and are among the most appealing of recreation users from a land management perspective.
-Photographers are often 5 bird and wildlife watchers as well, and are among a fast-growing population of recreators.
-How about a few bird blinds?
+Photographers are often bird and wildlife watchers as well, and are among a fast-growing population of recreators.
+6 How about a few bird blinds?
 I love wildlife.
 Again, two years ago I saw numerous birds/raptures and wildlife, now with the choking off the 7 birding is minimal.
 These opportunities should be folded into the design and development of the above opportunities in 1, 2a and 2b.
-No separate trails and roads should be created for wildlife 8 viewing.
-They would be improved by improving access.
+No separate trails and roads should be created for wildlife viewing.
+9 They would be improved by improving access.
 No ORV areas should be established.
 I think the Billy Lake area would be a great small refuge.
-Fishing, walking, birdwatching would 10 be great but now the cows have almost destroyed the area.
+Fishing, walking, birdwatching would be great but now the cows have almost destroyed the area.
 People only, no cows!
 11 Again, a good tourist draw.
 The birds and wildlife are out there If people walk, pedal, paddle or sit quietly, they will see it.
 13 Tied to Owens Lake birding.
-I have operated a deer, elk and fishing guide service in this valley for many years.
+Thave operated a deer, elk and fishing guide service in this valley for many years.
 That said, I see NO reason to allow or encourage "target shooting" within 2 miles of the Owens River.
 Those areas already exist and it would be dangerous to fisherman birders or people in general.
 I 14 would discourage the idea altogether